StudentRND/Policies/searches.md

 Searches MUST be conducted by a Code Evangelist.
 Other event staff MUST NOT conduct searches.

 Code Evangelists SHOULD follow normal procedures for resolving conflicts in accordance with their training.

-Attendees may not "choose to leave," however staff MUST NOT not attempt to restrain an attendee who tries to leave anyway.
+You MUST NOT detain an attendee.
+You SHOULD NOT allow attendees to simply chose to "opt-out" of a search, but you MUST NOT not attempt to restrain an attendee who tries to leave the venue.